-- (5) Conveyors as follows: Underground coal conveyors including the following equipment: - (i) Conveyor identified as CH-TC-1 [326 IAC 6-3-2][40 CFR 60, Subpart Y] - (6) Covered conveyors for limestone conveying of less than or equal to 7200 tons per day for sources other than mineral processing plants constructed after August 31, 1983.
-[326 IAC 6-3-2] - (b) This stationary source also includes the following insignificant activities, as defined in 326 IAC 2-7-1(21): - (1) Propane or liquefied petroleum gas, or butane-fired combustion sources with heat input equal to or less than six million (6,000,000) Btu per hour. - (2) Equipment powered by internal combustion engines of capacity equal to or less than 500,000 Btu/hour, except where total capacity of equipment operated by one stationary source exceeds 2,000,000 Btu/hour. - (3) Combustion source flame safety purging on startup. - (4) A gasoline fuel transfer and dispensing operation handling less than or equal to 1,300 gallons per day, such as filling of tanks, locomotives, automobiles having a storage capacity less than or equal to 10,500 gallons. - (5) A petroleum fuel, other than gasoline, dispensing facility, having a storage capacity of less than or equal to 10,500 gallons, and dispensing less than or equal to 230,000 gallons per month. - (6) The following VOC and HAP storage containers: - (A) Storage tanks with capacity less than or equal to 1,000 gallons and annual throughputs less than 12,000 gallons. - (B) Vessels storing lubricating oils, hydraulic oils, machining oils, and machining fluids. - (C) Eight (8) storage tanks:
+- (5) One (1) Sorbent Feed System, constructed in 2008, identified as SFS1.
+[326 IAC 6-3-2] - (b) This stationary source also includes the following insignificant activities, as defined in 326 IAC 2-7-1(21) - (1) Propane or liquefied petroleum gas, or butane-fired combustion sources with heat input equal to or less than six million (6,000,000) Btu per hour. - (2) Equipment powered by internal combustion engines of capacity equal to or less than 500,000 Btu/hour, except where total capacity of equipment operated by one stationary source exceeds 2,000,000 Btu/hour. - (3) Combustion source flame safety purging startup. - (4) A gasoline fuel transfer and dispensing operation handling less than or equal to 1,300 gallons per day, such as filling of tanks, locomotives, automobiles, having a storage capacity less than or equal to 10,500 gallons. - (5) A petroleum fuel, other than gasoline, dispensing facility, having a storage capacity of less than or equal to 10,500 gallons, and dispensing less than or equal to 230,000 gallons per month. - (6) The following VOC and HAP storage containers:

-- (i) Tank 1, identified as ST1, was constructed in 1982, stores fuel oil and has a maximum capacity of 500,000 gallons. - (ii) Tank 2, identified as ST2, was constructed in 1982, stores fuel oil, and has a maximum capacity of 15,000 gallons. - (iii) Tank 3, identified as ST3, was constructed in 1982, stores diesel, has a maximum capacity of 15,000 gallons. - (iv) Tank 4, identified as ST4, was constructed in 2000, stores sodium formate, has a maximum capacity of 31,548 gallons - (v) Tank 5, identified as ST5, was constructed in 2000, stores sodium formate, has a maximum capacity of 13,512 gallons - (vi) Tank 6, identified as ST6, was constructed in 1990, stores emulsified sulfur, has a maximum capacity of 6,000 gallons. - (vii) Tank 7, identified as ST7, was constructed before 2003, stores anhydrous ammonia, has a maximum capacity of 45,000 gallons. - (viii) Tank 8, identified as ST8, was constructed before 2003, stores anhydrous ammonia, has a maximum capacity of 45,000 gallons. - (7) Equipment used exclusively for the following: - (A) Filling drums, pails or other packaging containers with lubrication oils, waxes, and greases. - (8) Application of oils, greases, lubricants or other nonvolatile materials applied as temporary protective coatings. - (9) Machining where an aqueous cutting coolant continuously floods the machining interface. - (10) Closed loop heating and cooling systems. - (11) Solvent recycling systems with batch capacity less than or equal to 100 gallons. - (12) Noncontact cooling tower systems with forced and induced draft cooling tower system not regulated under a NESHAP. - (13) Replacement or repair of electrostatic precipitators, bags in baghouses and filters in other air filtration equipment. - (14) Heat exchanger cleaning and repair. - (15) Process vessel degassing and cleaning to prepare for internal repairs. - (16) Stockpiled soils from soil remediation activities that are covered and waiting transport for disposal.
+- (A) Storage tanks with capacity less than or equal to 1,000 gallons and annual throughputs less than 12,000 gallons. - (B) Vessels storing lubricating oils, hydraulic oils, machining oils and machining fluids. - (7) Equipment used exclusively for the following: - (A) Filling drums, pails or other packaging containers with lubricating oils, waxes, and greases. - (8) Application of oils, greases, lubricants or other nonvolatile materials applied as temporary protective coatings. - (9) Machining where an aqueous cutting coolant continuously floods the machining interface. - (10) Closed loop heating and cooling systems. - (11) Solvent recycling systems with batch capacity less than or equal to 100 gallons. - (12) Replacement or repair of electrostatic precipitators, bags in baghouses and filters in other air filtration equipment. - (13) Heat exchanger cleaning and repair. - (14) Process vessel degassing and cleaning to prepare for internal repairs. - (15) Stockpiled soils from soil remediation activities that are covered and waiting transport for disposal. - (16) Paved and unpaved roads and parking lots with public access. - (17) Conveyors as follows: